 As far as Oliver Cromwell, Henry Ireton and the other members of the Army High Council known as the Grandees were concerned any agreement with a King they now regularly referred to as “That Man of Blood” was unacceptable.
 They had already made the decision that rather than be restored to his position as England’s Monarch he should stand trial for his crimes.

-A week later on 7 December, Colonel Thomas Pride on the orders of Henry Ireton arrived in Parliament with a company of troops.
+On 7 December, Colonel Thomas Pride on the orders of Henry Ireton arrived in Parliament with a company of troops.
 He positioned them atop the stairs that led into the House of Commons Chamber and reading from a pre-prepared list he had those who appeared on it prevented from entering and placed under arrest.

-There were three Public Houses named Heaven, Hell, and Purgatory that stood near to the Houses of Parliament and the arrested MP’s were taken to Hell where they were while the decision was made who should be imprisoned and who should be released.
-Most were in fact allowed to go free but they were not permitted to return to the House.
+There were three Public Houses named Heaven, Hell, and Purgatory that stood near to the Houses of Parliament and the arrested MPs were taken to Hell where they were while the decision was made who should be imprisoned and who should be released.
+Most were in fact allowed to go free, but they were not permitted to return to the House.

 Pride’s Purge as it was to become known lasted until 12 December and he was perhaps a little over-zealous because by the end of his work only around 200 of the 470 elected Members of the Chamber remained.
 The much reduced and carefully selected House of Commons that was derisively known as the Rump would now be more compliant to Oliver Cromwell and Army High Council’s wishes.